openhab/openhab-docs/settings/aboutpage.md

 Technically, this information (and all the other miscellaneous settings) are stored in the local storage of the browser.
 - For me information [see here](https://github.com/openhab/openhab-webui/pull/1422)

-To test if it works play some static content that comes with openHAB in the /sounds dir using a openHAB console command.
+To test if it works play some static content that comes with openHAB in the /sounds dir using an openHAB console command.
 Use [openHABs console](/administration/console.html#using-the-console) or just run the following from the linux shell:

 > openhab-cli console